-Pelosi, Schumer to huddle with Biden on voting legislation
+Pelosi, Schumer huddle with Biden on voting legislation

-WASHINGTON (AP) — Top congressional Democrats will huddle with President Joe Biden at the White House on Friday, looking to salvage their effort to enact federal voting legislation that could counter state laws restricting access to the ballot.
+WASHINGTON (AP) — Top congressional Democrats huddled with President Joe Biden at the White House on Friday, looking to salvage their effort to enact federal voting legislation that could counter state laws restricting access to the ballot.

-The meeting between Biden, House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer comes after Democrats were forced back to the drawing board with their signature voting bill, called the For the People Act, which Senate Republicans blocked with a filibuster last month.
+The meeting between Biden, Vice President Kamala Harris, House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer comes after Democrats were forced back to the drawing board with their signature voting bill, called the For the People Act, which Senate Republicans blocked with a filibuster last month.

-Since then, they’ve worked on retooling the proposal and will present a framework to Biden, according to a senior congressional aide who discussed the private deliberations on condition of anonymity.
+Since then, they’ve worked on retooling the proposal and went to the White House to present a framework to Biden, according to a senior congressional aide who discussed the private deliberations on condition of anonymity.

 But there’s little sign even a rewritten proposal will win the GOP support necessary to pass under current Senate rules.
 That’s left Democrats stalled out and with few options on an issue of high priority to many in the party.

+The White House released a statement after the meeting stating that Biden and the other top Democrats recognize “the challenges ahead” but “agreed on the moral imperative” of passing voting legislation and “will continue working together toward that goal.”

-The changes that Democrats are making to the bill could be unveiled as early as next week.
-The new bill is expected to adopt many of the changes sought by moderate Sen. Joe Manchin, a West Virginia Democrat, who initially objected to the bill, according to the Democratic congressional aide.
+The alterations that Democrats are making to the bill could be unveiled as early as next week.
+The new bill is expected to adopt many of the changes sought by moderate Sen. Joe Manchin, a West Virginia Democrat, who initially objected to the measure, according to the Democratic congressional aide.

-Biden and congressional leaders are also expected to discuss a separate bill that will soon be proposed that would restore key portions of the landmark Voting Rights Act of 1965, which were gutted by the Supreme Court in 2013.
+Biden and congressional leaders also discussed a separate bill that will soon be proposed that would restore key portions of the landmark Voting Rights Act of 1965 that were gutted by the Supreme Court in 2013.

 “This is of the highest priority for us, the sanctity of the vote,” Pelosi said Friday at a news conference.